Single Crystal Applications#

 the [010] surface azimuthal angle = 0

-The two figures below show the reflectance on s-polarised light along the a-axis and these figures show very good agreement with Figure 1 in the published experimental work [75].
+The two figures below show the reflectance of s-polarised light along the a-axis and these figures show very good agreement with Figure 1 in the published experimental work [75].
 The data for this calculation can be found by looking in the Examples section of the installation guide under the Experimental/forsterite example.

 _images/forsterite-100-1200.png